jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-13-audits-and-assessments.md

 - Simulated attacks to test defenses
 - Goals: identify exploitable vulnerabilities, measure response capability
 - Phases: planning, reconnaissance, exploitation, reporting
+- **Penetration Testing (Pentesting):** simulated cyber attack that helps in the assessment of computer systems for exploitable vulnerabilities
+	- **Physical Pentesting:** testing an organization's physical security through testing locks, access cards, security cameras, and other protective measures
+		- a physical pentest aims to find weaknesses in an organization's physical security and suggest enhancements to bolster it
+		- identify physical vulnerabilities, improve security awareness, prevent unauthorized access
+	- **Offensive Pentest (Red Teaming):** proactive approach that involves use of attack techniques, akin to real cyber threats, that seek and exploit system vulnerabilities
+		- offensive pentesting simulates real-world attacks so the organizations learn to recognize and defend against such threats
+	- **Defensive Pentesting (Blue Teaming):** reactive approach that entails fortifying systems, idnetifying and addressing attacks, and enhancing incident response times
+		- improve incident response time, strengthen systems, enhance detection capabilities
+	- **Integrated Pentesting (Purple Teaming):** combination of aspects of both offensive and defensive testing into a single penetration test
+		- integration pentesting promotes teamwork by facilitating security assessment and attack-response simulations

 ---